-Exception dates: April 21, May 19, June 30 and August 4.
+Exception dates: August 4.
 This schedule is subject to change.
 Cancellations will be noted in the facility.

 Just $4 per participant (including taxes), enjoy pay-as-you-play badminton on three courts.
+Or, buy a 10-visit pass for $36.27.
 Space is limited and will be allotted on a first-come, first-served basis.
 Non-instructional and unsupervised, children and youth are not allowed on the courts.
 Protective eye guards are strongly recommended.
 Please wear non-marking court shoes and bring your own racquet.
 For more information, please call 905-815-5950, ext.
 3568.

 The Town of Oakville boasts 64 public courts in 28 parks, with seven locations offering evening play seasonally.
 Visit the Tennis Courts page for more information.